 WHAT IS HAIKU?

-“Haiku”, a short Japanese poetry form, consisting of patterns of 5+ 7+ 5=17 syllables, incorporating “Kigo”- the symbolic word that represent the season.
+“Haiku”, a short Japanese poetry form, consisting of patterns of 5+ 7+ 5=17 syllables, incorporating “Kigo”- the symbolic word that represents the season.

 Haiku originates from Renga which started in the 13th century and evolved since.
 The form of Haiku was mastered and perfected by Matsuo Basho (松尾芭蕉） in the 17th century.